logo

 Advertisement

 The conversation soon shifted into sexual territory.
-At two different points in the discussion, Regina told him he was going "too far."
+At two different points in the discussion, Regina told him, "This is going too far boss."
 Despite those warnings, the messages show the pair discussing plans to meet just two days later while Tony was campaigning in the Uvalde area.

 The texts suggested that the married congressman — a father of six — was pursuing a romantic relationship with Regina.
 Under U.S. House ethics rules, lawmakers are prohibited from engaging in sexual relationships with staff members.